amymtran/obxiscool/README.md

 ### Watch Here

 Want to Watch Outer Banks?
-You can watch [Netflix](https://www.netflix.com) or on the Netflix app.
+You can watch it on [Netflix](https://www.netflix.com) or on the Netflix app.